You Are The Parent

 In addition to working as a nurse practitioner, Barbara teaches pediatric nursing clinical classes at Boston College, Quincy College, and Laboure College.
 She has two wonderful children, Austin and Anna.

 Our Behavioral Health Team

-Sonia Erlich, MA, MFA
+Sonia Erlich, LMHC

 Sonia is a Behavioral Health Clinician who is deeply committed to the well being of youth, families, and communities.
 Her field experience has included wilderness therapy in Utah, case management in Boston, and group leadership in community centers and residential treatment facilities.
 As a Clinical Therapist, she has provided counseling to individuals, families, couples, and groups.
 Her therapeutic approach draws upon mind-body techniques, creative expression and trauma sensitivity.
 She has had more than a decade of working with people of various ages, identities, cultures, and life circumstances.

 Sonia earned her M.A. in Mental Health Counseling and Behavioral Medicine and her M.F.A. in Creative Writing.
 She is glad to contribute to the holistic care offered at MVPediatrics.
 She also works part-time at a health center in Dorchester.

 Sonia is proficient in Spanish.